myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-17T04:25:56.171Z
+>
+> I sometimes feel that the best web development experience would be if we could use React with Dart

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-17T03:47:07.674Z
 >
 > This must be a hidden command of the game!